Skycoder42/QtRestClient/README.md

 	- paging objects
 - Allows to create API class representations to wrap specific parts of the api
 - Reply-based system - use either signal/slot or a more functional approach
-- Custom compiler to generate API objects, classes and methods from simple JSON files
+- Custom compiler to generate API objects, classes and methods from simple XML files

 ## Download/Installation
 There are multiple ways to install the Qt module, sorted by preference: